rashti-alireza/Cpi/README.md

 `$ python Cpi.py inputfile`

-Example:
-Please read the file tutorial.txt to see how an input file looks like.
+Examples:

+For a quick example invoke the following:
+`$ pyhton Cpi.py quick.example`

-Then, to convert the equations in tutorial.txt to C code, issue the following command:
+For a complete example, please read file tutorial.txt Then, to convert the equations in tutorial.math to C code, issue the following command:

 `$ pyhton Cpi.py tutorial.math`